secretstartups/handbook/sales/field-operations/sales-operations/index.html.md

 ### **What if TSP is wrong?
 How can I request a change?**

-In the event our data enrichment tools are outdated or incorrect (primary address or employee count), you can chatter `@sales-support` and request for an update.
-Please provide as much detail as possible for the requested change and website links with the information to be reviewed.
+In the event our data enrichment tools are outdated or incorrect (primary address or employee count), you can chatter @sales-support and request for an update.
+Please provide as much detail as possible, justification for the requested change and website links with the information to be reviewed.
+Be sure to copy your manager if additional approvals will be needed.
 Please allow at least 48 hours for account changes to take place once the review process begins.

  <details>